BTreeMap/PromptPipe/internal/flow/micro_health_intervention.md

   * `BARRIER_CHECK_AFTER_CONTEXT_MOOD`
   * `BARRIER_REASON_NO_CHANCE`
   * `IGNORED_PATH`
-  * `CONTEXT_QUESTION` timed out
+  * Timeout from `CONTEXT_QUESTION`
-  * `MOOD_QUESTION` timed out
+  * Timeout from `MOOD_QUESTION`

 **Action When Entered:**

 1. Mark `dayFlowCompleted = true`.
 2. No further messages are sent until either:

-   * The **daily scheduler** re‐fires at 00:00 AM local or the chosen “prompt hour” tomorrow → it will next run `COMMITMENT_PROMPT` again.
+   * The **daily scheduler** re‐fires at 00:00 AM local (or at the chosen “prompt hour” tomorrow) → it will next run `COMMITMENT_PROMPT`.
-   * Or the **weekly summary scheduler** fires (if 7 days have elapsed since enrollment or last weekly summary).
+   * The **weekly summary scheduler** fires (if 7 days have elapsed since enrollment or last weekly summary).
-   * Or the participant types “Ready” (which will override and immediately trigger the next day’s prompts).
+   * The participant types “Ready” (which will override and immediately trigger the next day’s prompts).

 **Note:**

-* If the participant sends an out‐of‐band message (anything that does not match any of these recognized inputs) once they’re in `END_OF_DAY`, ignore or optionally reply with a generic “We’re all set for today; see you tomorrow!”
+* If the participant sends an out‐of‐band message (anything that does not match any of the recognized inputs) while in `END_OF_DAY`, ignore it or optionally reply with a generic message such as:

+  > “We’re all set for today; we’ll be back tomorrow with your daily prompt.”
+* Remain in `END_OF_DAY` until one of the three triggers above occurs.

 ---